shengqh/rsse/README.md

 <a name="Installation"/>
 #Installation

-rsse package can be downloaded from [github](https://github.com/shengqh/rsse/releases) Then, you can install and load rsse package using following command:
+RSSE package can be downloaded from [github](https://github.com/shengqh/rsse/releases) Then, you can install and load RSSE package using following command:
 ```
-install.packages(rsse_0.98.3.tar.gz, repos = NULL)
+install.packages(rsse_0.98.4.zip, repos = NULL)
 library(rsse)
 ```

-When you load the rsse package on Windows system, it may require you to install GTK+ libarary if there is no GTK libaray installed in your system.
+When you load the RSSE package on Windows system, it may ask you to install GTK+ libarary if there is no GTK libaray installed in your system.
 Please select GTK+ and follow the instruction to finish the GTK+ installation.

 For mac system, it may be more diffcult to install correct GTK2 library.You may have a try on following command:
 ```